 Concurrent Sessions & CUE Tips: June 1, 2015

-All speakers who submitted will be notified by: July 31, 2013
+All speakers who submit will be notified the end of July 2015

 Types of Sessions

 Current Topics of Interest to CUE Members

 For every conference, the Conference Chair and Speaker Coordinator review the strands for session proposals.
 Changes are made in the strands to meet current trends and needs of conference attendees.
 The Conference Committee and CUE Board note areas in which there seems to be a need for information at conferences and ask that good presenters be found if possible.
 This dynamic exchange of needs and ideas helps to keep conferences fresh and timely.
 CUE is currently looking for sessions on diversity, Common Core State Standards alignment, standards, Critical Thinking, Communication, Collaboration, Creativity, and assessment analysis, and developing Future Ready schools.
 Further, we are seeking sessions delving into emerging technologies such as gaming in education, coding/programming, personal learning device, lesson design, and assistive technology.

 CUE Conferences are member-to-member events.
 Members will be given preference as speakers.